john-cd/rust_howto/CONTRIBUTING.md

 - Use a **clear and descriptive title** for the issue to identify the suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.
 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
-You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) on Linux.
+You can use [this tool][licecap] to record GIFs on macOS and Windows, and [this tool][silentcast] on Linux.
 - **Explain why this enhancement would be useful** to most CONTRIBUTING.md users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 ### Your First Code Contribution